 It is the abnormal display of gum tissues above the upper teeth when people smile.
-The soft gingival tissues display abnormal, giving shortness look to the teeth which affect the overall look of the smile.
-Optimum gum visibility during a social smile should be 1 to 3m and for a full smile, it can be up to 5mm.
-If it is above than this rate, it is considered as a gummy smile.
+The soft gingival tissues display abnormal, giving a short look to the teeth which affects the overall look of the smile.
+Though there is no distinct definition for Gummy Smile, the optimum gum visibility during a social smile should be 1 to 3 mm and for a full smile, it can be up to 5 mm.
+If it is above this rate, it is considered a gummy smile.

 Causes of a gummy smile

 There are many reasons for gummy smile development

 - A tooth covered with more gum tissue during eruption while the tooth appears to be short.

 - Abnormal function of muscles that control the upper lip movement.

 Gummy smile corrected by Orthodontics and Orthognathic surgery